eilidhjack/MVST-software/README.md

 "kronecker.cpp" - cpp file which calculates the kronecker product which is needed when sampling rho.

 "W.RData" - Neighbourhood matrix, W, which has been altered to connect the islands to the mainland.

+# SIR animated maps
+Animations of the SIR maps for each disease across time are available here to download.

+Description of files:

+"SuppCereSIR.pdf" - Standardised Incidence Ratios (SIR) for cerebrovascular disease for each IG in Scotland from 2003 to 2012.

+"SuppCHDSIR.pdf" - Standardised Incidence Ratios (SIR) for coronary heart disease for each IG in Scotland from 2003 to 2012.

+"SuppRespSIR.pdf" - Standardised Incidence Ratios (SIR) for respiratory disease for each IG in Scotland from 2003 to 2012.